evaliu2002/PetMyDog/Weekly Reports/ReportSix.md

                          modify the APIs so I can continue working on my front end component.
   - Plans and Goals for the Next Week: Finish implementing dog requests component and developing front end's test suite.

+- ##### An Nguyen

+- ##### Kevin Kong

+- ##### Anish Konanki
+  - Goals from last week: Complete the editDogProfile API for next week, start building an exhaustive test suite, and work on improving our old code based on given feedback.
+  - Progress and Issues: I finished working on the editDogProfile API, and did some testing on my own to make sure it it is working as intended.
+I also worked on the developer documentation for this week with Steve and finished the backend portions of it.
+We also discussed potential improvements to the APIs.
+  - Plans and Goals for the Next Week: Work on refining APIs based on feedback and test them thoroughly.

+- ##### Steve Ma

+- ##### Wenxuan Liu